Recovery Centers of America at Bracebridge Hall

 Offering intensive care with 24/7 monitoring, residential treatment is typically 30 days and can cover multiple levels of care.
 Length can range from 14 to 90 days typically.

 Ranked #8 in Maryland on Newsweek’s 2024 list of America’s Best Addiction Centers, RCA at Bracebridge Hall delivers clinically proven care with signature compassion.
-They treat substance use disorders and co-occurring mental health conditions through a full continuum of services, including medically monitored detox, residential, and day treatment and intensive outpatient programs (in-person or virtual).
-They also offer a sober living residence for clients in day treatment, and specialized support for active duty military personnel and veterans.
+They treat substance use disorders and co-occurring mental health conditions through a full continuum that includes medically monitored detox, residential inpatient treatment, day treatment, intensive outpatient care, and virtual services.
+Sober living options and specialized programs support students, remote workers, military members, veterans, and first responders.

-RCA applies six core tenets they’ve determined essential for every client to achieve sustained recovery.
-These include medications to reduce cravings and prevent relapse, daily 12-step meetings for peer support, and dialectical behavior therapy (DBT) skills training to manage emotions and cope with challenges.
-Clients also benefit from family involvement, strong alumni connections after discharge, and care that’s guided by real-time progress tracking to adapt and improve treatment along the way.
+RCA applies 7 core tenets they’ve determined essential for every client to achieve sustained recovery.
+These include care planning, medications to reduce cravings and prevent relapse, daily 12-Step meetings for peer support, and dialectical behavior therapy (DBT) and cognitive behavioral therapy (CBT) skills training to manage emotions and cope with challenges.
+Clients also benefit from family involvement, alumni connections after discharge, and measurement-based care guided by real-time progress tracking.

 RCA’s alumni association helps clients stay supported and inspired long after treatment ends.
 They offer ongoing recovery meetings and sober events like movies, sports, and picnics to bring alumni together for fun, fellowship, and connection.
 Many events allow alumni to invite family and friends, so their support system can play an active role in recovery.